basecamp/kamal/README.md

 # MRSK

 MRSK ships zero-downtime deploys of Rails apps packed as containers to any host.
 It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is wound down.
-It works across multiple hosts at the same time, using SSHKit to execute commands.
+It works seamlessly across multiple hosts, using SSHKit to execute commands.

 ## Installation

-Add the gem with `bundle add mrsk`, then run `rake mrsk:init`, and then edit the new file in `config/deploy.yml` to use the proper service name, image reference, servers to deploy on, and so on.
+Add the gem with `bundle add mrsk`, then run `rake mrsk:init`, and then edit the new file in `config/deploy.yml`.
 It could look as simple as this:

 ```yaml
 service: hey